 As you may know by now, kids learn by observing and then doing.
-So, because preschoolers have lots of energy and appetite for fun and activating games, here are some ideas on how to encourage your 4-year-old to develop his jumping skills while also getting a daily dose of exercise and playing alongside you:
+So, because preschoolers have lots of energy and appetite for fun and activating games, here are some ideas on how to encourage your 4-year-old to develop their jumping skills while also getting a daily dose of exercise and playing alongside you:

 • Imitate animals and make it a game that also encourages vocabulary acquisition and cognitive skills.
 You can use pictures of animals and model their movements.
-Also, help your son respond the next questions, or similar ones.
+Also, help your child respond the next questions, or similar ones.

-b) How do rabbits move?
+- How do rabbits move?
 Can you jump like a rabbit?

-c) Can you jump like a giant?
+- Can you jump like a giant?

-d) Can you jump forwards?
+- Can you jump forwards?
 And backwards?

 • When jumping with your child, model the following things:

-a) Prepare to take-off by bending knees.
+- Prepare to take-off by bending the knees.

-b) Start the movement by swinging your arms back and then forwards to gain impulse.
+- Start the movement by swinging your arms back and then forwards to gain impulse.

-c) Extend your feet and legs when you take-off to push against the ground.
+- Extend your feet and legs when you take-off to push against the ground.

-d) Maintain balance when landing.
+- Maintain balance when landing.